Dhruv-Sachdev1313/fitgram/README.md

 ## About

-*__This project tries to solve for Good Health & Wellbeing, this is a social media focused on fitness.As Instagram inspires use to look great, dress well, this app aims to inspire us to have a good fitness routine.
-The smart watch would track your daily progress and post it on your dashboard, and if you wish you can share that progress with your friends!
-On the Explore page you can view/like/commtent on your friend's fitness progress.
+*__This project tries to solve for Good Health & Wellbeing, this is a social media focused on fitness.
+As Instagram inspires us to look great, dress well, this app aims to inspire us to have a good fitness routine.
+The smartwatch would track your daily progress and post it on your dashboard, and if you wish you can share that progress with your friends!
+On the Explore page, you can view/like/comment on your friend's fitness progress.
 You also have a profile page where you can see your recent activity.__*
 *__One of the special feature in the app to inspire people is called "STREAK".
-This is a number which increases if you post daily, and would get back to zero if you fail to post your progress on someday.__*
+This is a number that increases if you post daily, and would get back to zero if you fail to post your progress someday.__*

 <hr>